safetyAI/ChatSafetyAI/README.md

 ### 08-16-25
 - env variable to disable keepalive JS
+- link to terms of use in avatar popup

 ### 08-08-25
 - files streamed from new utilities endpoint with managed identities in Azure